Erulathra/Erulathra/README.md

 ---

 <div style="text-align: justify">
-I am a student of computer science at Łódź University of Technology and Junior Programmer at Teyon.
+I am a student of computer science at Łódź University of Technology and a regular Programmer at Teyon.
-As a hobbyist, I create games in Unreal Engine and OpenGL.
+As a hobbyist, I create games using Unreal Engine and OpenGL.
 Additionally, I have a strong interest in artificial intelligence and rendering.
-My passion for gaming and technology motivates me to learn and explore new possibilities in the field.
+My passion for gaming and technology motivates me to learn and explore new possibilities.

 I :heart: Linux and FOSS!